 First of all, ensure you have enabled the proper CORS support in Drupal; for this you can view the many examples at Drupal.org: Opt-in CORS support.

-Consult the known Drupal.org issue at [#3001809] CORS breaks with cache proxies and same origin usage which is in progress at the time of writing, which includes a patch.
+Consult the known Drupal.org issue at [#3001809] CORS breaks with cache proxies and same origin usage (Drupal 8) which is in progress at the time of writing, and includes a patch.
+For Drupal 9, there is another related issue [#3128982] Enabling CORS breaks cacheability which at the time of writing is also in progress.